psr-7/psr-7.github.io/index.md

 By using mutator methods defined by PSR7.

 #### What are mutator methods?
-[Mutator method](https://en.wikipedia.org/wiki/Mutator_method) is every method changing data. e.g.:
+[Mutator method](https://en.wikipedia.org/wiki/Mutator_method) is a method changing data. e.g.:

 		->withHost($host)
 		->setName($name)